wrightedu/Programmers-Guide-to-the-Galaxy/README.md

 enhancement, or other thread of communication on a specific tracked topic.
 Through issues and their associated comments we can communicate on what we are currently tackling.

+Just a quick note on issues, not all issues in this repo refer to developments in this repo.
+We use this repo as a sort of dumping ground for all issues that aren't bound to a specific project, since CSE Support does much more than just development.

 [Projects](https://github.com/cse-devteam/Programmers-Guide-to-the-Galaxy/projects) are github
 organizational tools that help you order and priortize work.
 Most issues are immediately pushed into the default project board in a repository for assignment to a developer.